-3. Prepare an executive summary / briefing for Executive Command; 4.
-Director of Media & Corporate Communications to develop a internal & external communication strategy for the closure of the SDU; 1.5 5.
-Divisional Commander and Officer in Charge SDU to reassign all existing CHIS Nov 2 to existing qualified Victoria Police personnel; and AT & 6.
-Immediately commence a review of the HSMU and human source 1.
-V G management practices both within Victoria and nationally to identify a 'best practice' OV No decentralised human source management model.
-S - Th 2 Position Descriptions: CN I 1.
-As a point of interest, the SDU was developed following the 2003 Pilot Project.
+3. Prepare an executive summary / briefing for Executive Command;

+4. Director of Media & Corporate Communications to develop a internal & external communication strategy for the closure of the SDU;

+5. Divisional Commander and Officer in Charge SDU to reassign all existing CHIS to existing qualified Victoria Police personnel; and

+6. Immediately commence a review of the HSMU and human source management practices both within Victoria and nationally to identify a 'best practice' decentralised human source management model.

+2 Position Descriptions:

+1. As a point of interest, the SDU was developed following the 2003 Pilot Project.
 During this period, it was a recommendation of the project team to have MTIP listed in all position descriptions.
 Whilst this was endorsed at the time (and initially appeared within the position descriptions), MTIP was omitted when vacancies were released.
 There was no rationale or explanation for the omission and appears to have been an oversight.

+No recommendations

-No recommendations 3 Health & Well Being: 1.
-It is required to maintain a relationship of trust and mutual respect with the personnel within the SDU.
-Informal access to P necessary to safeguard against workplace injury and it also acts as an early warning option to inform management of critical cases.
-Whilst every endeavour is currently being made by personnel within the SDU, it is unable to have positive influence on the day-to-day O stressors, judgements and planning of personnel.
-O'AN S'G 0 2.
-Complacency borne of long term exposure to covert policing will not always be X as evident to a sit is to management.
-Some of the specific cases in which the safety of undercover operatives and human sources were at risk due to ~ F 14 complacency were identified in routine operations separate and isolated from X BY. and/or contacts.
-Of particular note, in the last eighteen CY XC (18) months, three (3) members from SDU have submitted requests for Regulation 0 21 transfers due to the stress associated with the work environment.
-One (1) other .0' Pr. member resigned as a result of pending discipline charges, which revolved around 4 4 unethical high risk behaviour whilst on duty.
-These incidents were not identified (or reported) by
+3 Health & Well Being:

+1. Pile is required to maintain a relationship of trust and mutual respect with the personnel within the SDU.
+Informal access to Pile is a set of the s

+2. Complacency borne of long term exposure to covert policing will not always be as evident to Planna and as it is to management.
+Some of the specific cases in which the safety of undercover operatives and human sources were at risk due to complacency were identified in routine operations separate and isolated from Planna and/or contacts.
+Of particular note, in the last eighteen (18) months, three (3) members from SDU have submitted requests for Regulation 21 transfers due to the stress associated with the work environment.
+One (1) other member resigned as a result of pending discipline charges, which revolved around unethical high risk behaviour whilst on duty.
+These incidents were not identified (or reported) by Planna.